Brad Cloepfil: Wieden+Kennedy Building

 Allied Works' first major commission for the Wieden+Kennedy Building was awarded after the co-founder Dan Wieden sought out the designer of a local Portland bar called Saucebox, which was one of Cloepfil's early tight-budget projects.
-The project transformed an abandoned 1908 warehouse into the headquarters for an international advertising agency.
-In a state of extreme disrepair after decades as a sealed cold-storage facility, Wieden had doubts of ever moving in there, but Cloepfil convinced him that it was worth the effort.
-The Allied Works design turned the dark warehouse into a light-filled, open structure with new concrete and reclaimed Douglas-fir juxtaposed against the existing masonry and heavy timber frame.
-This project earned him several other projects from Wieden and proved to be instrumental in further commissions.
+The project converted an abandoned 1908 warehouse into the headquarters for an international advertising agency.
+In a state of disrepair after decades as a sealed cold-storage facility, Wieden had doubts of ever occupying the building, but Cloepfil convinced him that it was worth the effort.
+The Allied Works design brought natural light into the dark warehouse, transforming it into an open structure with new concrete and reclaimed Douglas-fir juxtaposed against the existing masonry and heavy timber frame.
+This project earned him several other projects from Wieden and was instrumental in further commissions.

 Contemporary Art Museum Saint Louis

 Cloepfil's firm was selected in a 1999 design competition for the Contemporary Art Museum St. Louis over world-renowned architects such as Peter Zumthor, Herzog & de Meuron, and Rem Koolhaas.
 The museum was sited next to an existing Tadao Ando building for the Pulitzer Foundation and completed in 2003.
 The program of the museum was open-ended in the model of European Kunsthalls and does not own a collection.
 Describing his approach, Cloepfil said "I wanted a space that is energized on its own terms but also would be inspirational for artists.
-In a noncollecting context, you hope that artists are intensely motivated to generate work for the space."
+In a non-collecting context, you hope that artists are intensely motivated to generate work for the space."